Informfully/Experiments/README.md

 ## Tutorial

 Please see the [Informfully Recommenders Tutorial](https://github.com/Informfully/Experiments/tree/main/experiments/recsys_2025) for instructions on how to work with our scripts and recommendation pipelines.
-To get started, you first need to download codebase we share in the repository of the [Recommender Framework](https://github.com/Informfully/Recommenders).
+To get started, you first need to download the codebase we share in the repository of the [Recommender Framework](https://github.com/Informfully/Recommenders).

 ## Contributing